iterative/dvc.org/content/docs/command-reference/exp/show.md

 - `--param-deps` - include only parameters that are stage dependencies.

-- `--only-changed` - show only metrics, params and dependencies with values that vary across experiments.
+- `--only-changed` - show only metrics, parameters and dependencies with values that vary across experiments.

 - `--drop <regex>` - remove the matching columns.
 This option has higher priority than `--only-changed`.
 If both options are combined, `--drop` will